cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 # Footnotes

-[^1]: [JVMCI](https://openjdk.java.net/jeps/243) is a low level interface to JVM for features such as reading metadata from the VM and injecting machine code into the VM.
-It enables compliers written in Java to be used as a dynamic compiler.
+[^1]: The [JVMCI](https://openjdk.java.net/jeps/243) is a low-level interface to JVM for features such as reading metadata from the VM and injecting machine code into the VM.
+It enables compilers written in Java to be used as a dynamic compiler.

 [^2]: In the case of Go, the fastest initialization was implemented in the language since the beginning.